 Fischer v.
 United States

 The Supreme Court's ruling in the case Fischer v.
-United States would completely alter how the Department of Justice can prosecute January 6 cases.
+United States could alter how the Department of Justice can prosecute January 6 cases.

 The DOJ has charged hundreds of defendants with "obstruction of an official proceeding," a reference to their disrupting the Electoral College certification.